WordPress provides an easy-to-use, powerful and flexible way to manage your content online.

 This feature allows you to modify the post slug, which is also known as your Permalink URL …

 - Permalink stands for “permanent link“.
 It is also referred to as a user-friendly URL, SEO-friendly URL, or pretty links.

-- When you set a Permalink for your blog post, WordPress finds your post and changes all links on your website to point to the correct destination URL, even if you edit the post slug, change the category for your post, or display your post under a different parent page.
+- When you set a Permalink for a blog post, WordPress will find your post and change all links on your site to point to the correct destination URL, even if you change the post slug, change the category for your post, or display your post under a different parent page.

-- WordPress automatically generates the permalink for a post based on the post title.
+- WordPress automatically creates the permalink for your post based on the title you specify for your post.

-- Commas, quotes, apostrophes, and invalid URL symbols are removed and spaces are substituted with dashes to separate each word in your post URL.
+- Commas, quotes, apostrophes, and invalid URL characters are removed and spaces are substituted with dashes to separate each word in your post URL.

-- Your permalink is shown below the title field as soon as you save or publish a new post.
+- Your permalink is shown below the post title field as soon as you save or publish your post.

 - You can manually change your permalink URL by editing the post-slug (see above).

 Learn how to set up and use permalinks in WordPress here: